Calcaneus Fracture Advice

 – Relative energy deficiency in sport

-Diagnosis in a clinical setting involves a combination of a thorough subjective assessment, while the Calcaneus Squeeze Test is a good clinical test.
+Diagnosis in a clinical setting involves a thorough subjective assessment, while the Calcaneus Squeeze Test is a good clinical test.
 MRI is the gold standard form of imaging.

 Depending on systemic health, treatment includes 4-6 weeks in a walker boot, identifying potential Biomechanical issues and a thorough strengthening programme.